d6t/d6tflow-template/README.md

 ## Clean branch

 For repeat usage you don't need all those comments and can use the clean branch.
 Clone into an existing folder using `git clone -b clean --single-branch https://github.com/d6t/d6tflow-template.git .`

+## Minimal branch

+For frequent users with a variety of projects, this is the best starting point.
+Available as zip https://github.com/d6t/d6tflow-template/raw/master/d6tflow-template-minimal.zip